JoyZadan/shop-kbeauty/README.md

 # User Experience

-## Strategy Plane
+## STRATEGY PLANE

 Straits Research, in its [K-Beauty Products Market Report](https://straitsresearch.com/report/k-beauty-products-market) stated that **"the global K-Beauty products market size had a revenue holding of US$8.30 billion in 2021.
 It is expected to reach US$18.32 billion by 2030, growing at a CAGR (compound annual growth rate) of 9.2% during the forecast period (2022-2030).
 Skincare items originating in South Korea are collectively referred to as K-Beauty."**

-### Project Goals
+### **Project Goals**
 This section aims to answer the key question: *What problems are we trying to solve with Shop K-Beauty?*

 Although the demand for cosmetics products declined globally during the pandemic due mainly to fewer occasions to wear make-up given the guidelines on working from home, social distancing and wearing masks, there was also a corresponding rise in consumption focused on skincare products driven by increasing demand for affordable, fast-acting, self-care beauty routines.

-#### Problems We Are Trying to Solve
+#### **Problems We Are Trying to Solve**
-**Problem 1: Convenient access to effective K-Beauty products that can be used at home without the help of medical aesthetician**
+- *Problem 1: Convenient access to effective K-Beauty products that can be used at home without the help of medical aesthetician*
 Shop K-Beauty, a multi-brand ecommerce store specialising in K-Beauty skincare and hair &amp; body products, aims to provide an easy to use online shop for consumers to browse and purchase K-Beauty products.
 These curated K-Beauty products are proven to be effective, gentle on the skin, and can be used at home without requiring the assistance of a skincare professional.

-**Problem 2: Confusion around K-Beauty products and K-Beauty Skincare routines** Shop K-Beauty also aims to provide the information that consumers may require such as a product description, how to use a product and detailed product ingredients.
+- *Problem 2: Confusion around K-Beauty products and K-Beauty Skincare routines* Shop K-Beauty also aims to provide the information that consumers may require such as a product description, how to use a product and detailed product ingredients.
 With an uncluttered, easy to follow product detail and with our K-Beauty tips, we hope to also demystify the ins and outs of K-Beauty skincare routines.

     In addition, a brief information about a product brand's company background, ethos and values will also be made available to all visitors and shoppers.

-**Problem 3: Expensive skincare and hair &amp; body products** Cognizant of ever-increasing costs of living and typically high price points of skincare and hair &amp; body products available in the UK, Europe, Middle East and the USA, Shop K-Beauty aims to offer more affordable products without sacrificing quality, effectiveness and enjoyability.
+- *Problem 3: Expensive skincare and hair &amp; body products* Cognizant of ever-increasing costs of living and typically high price points of skincare and hair &amp; body products available in the UK, Europe, Middle East and the USA, Shop K-Beauty aims to offer more affordable products without sacrificing quality, effectiveness and enjoyability.
 K-Beauty products are generally already attractively priced compared to their Western counterparts and whenever possible, product discounts, deals and offers will be available on the Shop.

-Update:
+- Update:
 1. Brand
 2. Reviews
 3. Wishlist